 Whilst Ophelia may be a victim of the patriarchal abuse and oppression many women during this period suffered under, she is far from being the tragic victim she is generally portrayed as.
-To be entirely honestly, I was actually shocked at some of her earliest remarks in the play when I first read it, having been so used to hearing her described in the typical light of the beautiful yet tragic victim.
-It’s true that Ophelia’s first line in the play is an interrogative, regarding her brother’s opinion of her character, “do you doubt that [I would write to you]?” but Ophelia does also demonstrate early on that she is fully aware of hypocrisy, misogynistic double-standards, and the fallibility of female sexual corruption as opposed to ideas around masculine promiscuity.
-Although she generally appears to be “obedient”, she isn’t afraid to point out these injustices, and question them.
-After Laertes spends several pages warning Ophelia of the “dangers” of sexual encounters and the “fear” she should feel at the threat of losing her virginity, Ophelia confronts her brother, saying:
+To be entirely honest, I was actually shocked at some of her earliest remarks in the play when I first read it, having been so used to hearing her described in the typical light of the beautiful yet tragic victim.
+It’s true that Ophelia’s first line in the play is an interrogative, regarding her brother’s opinion of her character, ‘do you doubt that [I would write to you]?’ but Ophelia does also demonstrate early on that she is fully aware of hypocrisy, misogynistic double-standards, and the fallibility of female sexual corruption as opposed to ideas around masculine promiscuity.
+Although she generally appears to be obedient, she isn’t afraid to point out these injustices, and question them.
+After Laertes spends several pages warning Ophelia of the dangers of sexual encounters and the fear she should feel at the threat of losing her virginity, Ophelia confronts her brother, saying:

 She also shows with this one piece of dialogue that she is highly educated, and well-versed biblically.
 Her passage refers back to Mathew 7: 13/14,

-Now, this might seem like a seemingly tedious (and desperate) connection, but I’m a third-year English Literature student desperately attempting to put off thoughts about my dissertation and post-university life; I’m using this as much for procrastination as you are (did the summer hit you hard financially?
-Did you have to cancel netflix?
-Is that why you’re here?), but look at the use of the lexis by Shakespeare.
-“A violet in the youth of primy nature, not permanent, sweet, not lasting” here, a violet is used to describe young Hamlet, a vibrant flower in its prime, bursting and expanding its sexual and intellectual desires before settling into his position and rank of supremacy.
+Now, this might seem like a seemingly tedious (and desperate) connection, but I’m a third-year English Literature student desperately attempting to put off thoughts about my dissertation and post-university life; I’m using this as much for procrastination as you are, but look at the use of the lexis by Shakespeare.
+‘A violet in the youth of primy nature, not permanent, sweet, not lasting’ here, a violet is used to describe young Hamlet, a vibrant flower in its prime, bursting and expanding its sexual and intellectual desires before settling into his position and rank of supremacy.
 When Ophelia refers to the violets dying with her father could she mean this young and vibrant Hamlet?
 This would make sense as Hamlet killed Polonius- perhaps that was the moment in her mind when the vibrant and glorious violet withered and died in her good opinion- the moment she lost her affectionate Renaissance prince forever to the claws of the very madness and corruption she has just placed her judgement upon, and perhaps also fallen victim too.

-Or, could we use Laertes’ description of Hamlet’s sexual appetites as a dual description for the concept and virtue of faithfulness?
+Or, could we use Laertes’ description of Hamlet’s sexual appetites as a dual description of the concept and virtue of faithfulness?
 It cannot move forward, and whilst it is sweet and inherently good, it cannot last, certainly not in Denmark- it’s almost as though nothing good can exist in Denmark- anything good is swallowed whole and spat out into the fires of purgatory, apparently.
 Is Shakespeare implying through Ophelia that faithfulness withers and dies because it cannot be sustained in a world as cruel, as harsh, as spiritually ambiguous and as corrupt as this?
 Does faithfulness live only in the ignorant and the hopeful, as Polonius seemed to be both, and dies with them?
-This would certainly fall in line with Hamlet’s way of thinking and the Calvinist notion of “original sin” and “total depravity”- that we are all too rotted by the sin of Adam and Eve to be faithful at all, and so it is merely a pretty, fleeting veil, laid down to hide the rotten core of a human heart beneath.
+This would certainly fall in line with Hamlet’s way of thinking and the Calvinist notion of ‘original sin’ and ‘total depravity’ – that we are all too rotted by the sin of Adam and Eve to be faithful at all, and so it is merely a pretty, fleeting veil, laid down to hide the rotten core of a human heart beneath.
 Who knows?
 This is the beauty of Shakespeare.